-They care a little, but not that much.
+Students care a little about condition, but not that much.
 Students care a lot less about textbook condition than consumers of other books.

-They’re using the book for a few months and never looking at it again.
+They’re using the textbook for a few months and never looking at it again.
 The textbook is an afterthought.

-If you’re only shipping in textbooks that are Very Good condition or better, or avoiding Acceptable condition, you’re leaving a lot of money on the table.
+If you’re only shipping in textbooks to Amazon that are Very Good condition or better, or avoiding Acceptable condition, you’re leaving a lot of money on the table.
 It doesn’t matter that much.

-This deserves its own post – “this” being people’s habit of using unimportant, extraneous data to make pricing decisions.
+This deserves its own post: “this” being people’s habit of using unimportant, extraneous data to make Amazon pricing decisions.

-We are talking about three separate markets – Kindle, rentals, and hard-copy buyers.
+Think of each of these as separate book-buying markets: Kindle, rentals, hard-copy buyers, and eBay buyers.
 These groups are not without overlap, but there’s not as much overlap as you’d think.

-When you get caught up in these micro-comparisons, it only costs you profits, and serves to drive prices down for everyone.
+When anyone reselling textbooks gets caught up in these micro-comparisons, it will only cost you profits, and serves to drive prices down for everyone.

 This is the big myth.
 The Great Lie.

-Fact is, the sales gap between January/August and the rest of the year has flattened significantly.
+Fact is, the sales gap between January/August and the rest of the year has narrowed in the last decade.
 And I suspect the primary culprit is the rise of higher education courses taken online.